dijkstracula/website/content/teaching.md

 At MacEwan, I was an instructor in the [Department of Computer Science](https://www.macewan.ca/academics/academic-departments/computer-science/).
-I redesigned _CMPT 220: Unix, Scripting, and Other Tools_, a course that hitherto had mostly been regurgitating first-year programming exercises in Bash.
-My goal with the new curriculum was to push as many topics usually relegated to upper-level operating systems courses into a _de facto_ introductory course with minimal prerequisites.
+I redesigned _CMPT 220: Unix, Scripting, and Other Tools_.
+My goal was to push as many topics usually relegated to upper-level operating systems courses into a _de facto_ introductory course with minimal prerequisites.
 It turns out: we were able to dig deeply into concepts as diverse as the process lifecycle, signals, containerization, binary exploitation, and metaprogramming using the usual straightforward Unix primitives!
 [The course material](https://docs.google.com/document/d/1a8YYcprmNUiA61SuZvRFcw7IshJ7ETLYiqlyteu8_tw/edit) was well-received by students, and even made the rounds on certain colour-coded tech aggregator websites, which was pretty cool to see.